-Elderly Parent Hospital Discharge Checklist
+Elderly Parent Hospital Discharge Checklist and Family Plan

 Discharge papers and a checklist notebook on a kitchen table